lexwraith/yolo-bear/README.md

 Mike -
 * Strings are in e.g. char x[] = "test"; -- see SAssign in ast.ml
 * String declarations in char x[] = now string * string * string list
+* For loop's last argument is now stmt list as opposed to stmt
 * Escape characters are in treated as chars of max size 2.
 * Variable declaration chaining in e.g. int x,y; - see VDecllist in ast.ml